friargregarious/Advent-of-Code/templates/aoc.md

 ## Quinte & Area AoC Guild

 We're just a group of interconnected friends and coders within a few hours drive of Belleville, ON Canada.
 We use a handful of languages each, sometimes picking a different environment for each solution, depending on their strengths and weaknesses.
-I [friargreg](gregarious@Mastodon.social) started the server to gather a few people who would share in my epiphanies and aneurysms.
+I [friargreg] <gregarious@Mastodon.social> started the server to gather a few people who would share in my epiphanies and aneurysms.